Muddus National Park: a travel guide

 Where to eat

 There are no restaurants or shops in Muddus National Park so it is important to bring sufficient water and food with you.
+In nearby Jokkmokk you can find supermarkets and restaurants serving Sami food.

 When to visit

 You can visit Muddus National Park all year round, although most will visit in summer.
-Winter brings lots of snow and only few people visit the park for skiing or snowmobiling.
+Winter brings lots of snow and only few people visit the park for snowmobiling.
 The hiking season runs from May till September, but spring and autumn are also good times to visit the park.

 I visited Muddus in October and even though it was already getting quite cold and the autumn leaves were gone I had a great time hiking to Måskosgårsså.
+There are many advantages of visiting Lapland in October.

 What to bring